 Even when other accident victims suffer similar injuries, the outcome of your case could vary dramatically.
-For this reason, there is no “average” settlement in a car accident claim.
+For this reason, there is no “average” settlement in a Fort Lauderdale car accident lawsuit.

 The unique details of your accident, the specific injuries you suffered, the treatments you needed, and the expenses and losses you experienced will all inform the potential value of your case.
-If you work with a lawyer from our team to file your insurance claim, they will gather proof of your losses and explain what a fair settlement might look like in your case.
+If you work with a lawyer from our team to file your insurance claim, they will gather proof of your losses and explain a fair settlement in your case.

 Understanding the Possible Settlement Range of Your Claim

-Many traffic accident victims opt to partner with a personal injury attorney because our law firm will investigate their collision and gather evidence to support their claim.
+Many traffic accident victims partner with a personal injury attorney because our law firm will investigate their collisions and gather evidence to support their claims.
 As a part of this, we will also collect items to prove your expenses and losses.

 Recoverable expenses in your case could include:

 - Your ambulance ride and emergency department care

 - Additional costs

 - Pain and suffering damages